sjsu-library/unionist/_items/unionist--text-0391.md

 articleType:
 volume: '1'
 issue: '45'
-transcription: |
-  We learn by the last Unionist, printed in Brooklyn, Ct., that its junior editor, Mr. William H. Burleigh, who has for several weeks past been engaged as an instructor in Miss Crandall’s school, was on Tuesday evening last saluted by a volley of addled eggs by some of the polite Canterburians.
+transcription: 'We learn by the last Unionist, printed in Brooklyn, Ct., that its junior editor, Mr. William H. Burleigh, who has for several weeks past been engaged as an instructor in Miss Crandall’s school, was on Tuesday evening last saluted by a volley of addled eggs by some of the polite Canterburians. '
 scholarlyNotes:
 commentary: This brief notice forms a teaser to the longer letter written by William
   H. Burleigh, that was included in the June 21st 1834 issue of the Liberator.
 It